 These Jalisco-style albóndigas (meatballs) are traditional and typically served as a platillo fuerte for comida, along with their delicious sauce, a big helping of steamed white rice, a garnish of avocado, and a tall stack of tortillas.

 Many soon-to-be-visitors to Mexico write to me saying something like this: "I want to plan for breakfast in the hotel and a meal in such-and-such a restaurant at lunchtime.
 Then we want to go for dinner at such-and-such restaurant."
 Unless you are a professional eater--and I know that some of you are!--it's difficult to fit all of that food into one day, given the times of day that meals are usually eaten here.
-If your breakfast is included in the cost of your hotel or B&B, many of the available dishes will look like those featured here last week.
+If you're having breakfast at your hotel, many of the available dishes will look like those featured here last week.
 They're very, very filling.
 Just a few hours later, it's time for comida, an even more filling meal when eaten in a restaurant.